Working Group on Public Service Productivity Terms of Reference

 The mandate of the working group is to examine productivity in Canada’s federal public service and inform the government’s economic plan.
 The working group will examine the delivery of services to Canadians and the role of technology in helping address barriers to achieve greater efficiencies for Canadians and businesses.
 The working group will assess options to advance the public service’s ability to be innovative, flexible and efficient in delivering services for Canadians.
 The working group will present findings and make recommendations to the President of the Treasury Board.

-The working group’s mandate is five months from the time of the members’ selection.
-The working group is expected to have fulfilled their mandate by February 28, 2025.
+The working group is expected to have fulfilled their mandate by March 31, 2025.
 If needed, however, the government may decide to extend or renew the working group’s mandate, which would be communicated to members by the President of the Treasury Board.

 Scope of work: priority areas